coreh-deprecated/katana/_posts/2012-05-14-why-I-am-creating-a-language.md

 We need new programming languages.
 Why do we need them?
 Because statements taking the form **we don't need X** are, very often, wrong in hindsight.
 To give a few examples:

 * Before JSON was [discovered](http://inkdroid.org/journal/2012/04/30/lessons-of-json/), an easy thought for someone using XML would be that "we don't need more formats to represent structured data in plain text";
 * Before the iPhone launched (and keep in mind that was only five years ago), a whole industry had a very clear picture of what were and what were not the needs of their customers.
 Needless to say, they were pretty much wrong.
-Today's marketshare leader (Android) didn't even exist then;
+Today's marketshare leader (Android) <del>didn't even exist back then</del> hadn't even been released back then. ([Thanks omgitsjo](http://www.reddit.com/r/programming/comments/ton5l/why_i_am_creating_a_programming_language/c4omaq2))
 * Same goes for the iPad (*"we don't need another tablet"*);
 * [We don't need](http://www.extremetech.com/computing/79620-who-cares-about-googles-chrome-browser) [another browser](http://untyped.com/untyping/2008/09/02/googles-chrome-browser/).